• Menu

 Rockhaven Is Destroyed

 At 5 p.m. on July 15, 1966, a neighbor discovered the house was on fire and rescued two elderly women before signaling the alarm.
 Firefighters scaled the sides of the building with ladders and hoses and enlisted the aid of a dozen teenagers to help move the heavy hoses.
 They battled the fire for thirty minutes before it was brought under control.
-A police officer on the scene reported that the second floor had been destroyed by that time.
+A police officer at the scene reported that the second floor had been destroyed.
 At 5:45 p.m., the western wall of the top floor caved in.

 Chief J. C. Talley of the Montgomery Fire Department said although the second floor received extensive damage, the first floor was largely unharmed except for fallen debris.
 Despite this, the home was considered a total loss and demolished soon after.